DACHFest/dachfest.github.io/data/cfp.md

 September 15: Last day to submit your application!

-September 30: We'll notify you of your submission status.
+October 15: We'll notify you of your submission status.

 ### Topics 💭